Fences do more than just elevate the aesthetics of your outdoor spaces; they play a crucial role in ensuring the safety and privacy of your property.

 Vertically or horizontally installed pinewood panels that have been pressure or chemically treated to prevent rot and pests can be purchased for much less than naturally rot-resistant lumbers like redwood or cedar.

-If you’re using treated wood for your fence, you’ll want to pick out individual panels carefully to ensure they aren’t green or damp, both of which indicate that the wood may shift out of place once installed on the ground.
+If you’re using treated wood for your fence, you’ll want to pick out individual panels carefully.
+This is to ensure they aren’t green or damp, both of which indicate that the wood may shift out of place once installed on the ground.

 Approximately $14 to $20 per foot